giusmento/RoboExplorer/README.md

 The external communication is implemented using a **WebSocket Server**.
 The socket connection provides a simple channel where the board sends data and receives instructions.

-A build-in **Web-Application** simplifies connection and monitoring.
+A built-in **Web-Application** simplifies connection and monitoring.

 ### The class diagram